L4CTOSE/Backdoor-AI/README.md

 Buttons = Pre-made Scripts by me <br>

 # Warning
-The bookmarklet will CLOSE automatically as a safety precaution against reverse enginerring attempts <br>
+The bookmarklet will CLOSE automatically as a safety precaution against reverse engineering attempts <br>